 Erected after World War I as a boys’ school.
-It was later taken over by the Sturmabteilung (S.A.)—i.e. storm troopers--and then by the Hitler Youth before its conversion to a hospital.
+It was later taken over by the Sturmabteilung (S.A.)—i.e. storm troopers—and then by the Hitler Youth before its conversion to a hospital.

 POW Strength

 Before the invasion of continental Europe patients were almost exclusively British and American air forces personnel shot down on raids over German and Europe.
 Strength averaged 400, at first preponderantly British.
 On April 5, 1943 there were 10 Americans and 178 Britons.
 On March 10, 1945 there were 189 Americans and 254 Britons.